 (California Dream Act).
-These programs include the California College Promise Grant (CCPG - Formerly known as the Board of Governors Fee Waiver), services through EOPS, CARE and CalWORKs, and the ability to apply for the Cal Grant Entitlement program by the March 2nd deadline each year.
-For more information on Cal Grant eligibility as an AB 540 applicant, please see caldreamact.org.
+These programs include the California College Promise Grant (CCPG - Formerly known as the Board of Governors Fee Waiver), services through EOPS, CARE and Cal-WORKs, and the ability to apply for the Cal Grant Entitlement and Competitive programs each year.
+For more information on Cal Grant eligibility as an AB 540 applicant, please see https://dream.csac.ca.gov/.
 Only U.S. Citizens or legal residents may qualify for federal aid.